TongjiZhanglab/ChromBERT-tools/docs/source/commands/embed_cell_regulator.rst

    Number of dataloader workers (default: 8)

 ``--chrombert-cache-dir``
-   ChromBERT cache directory (default: ``~/.cache/chrombert/data``), If your cache file in different directory, you can specify the path here
+   ChromBERT cache directory (default: ``~/.cache/chrombert/data``).
+If your cache is located elsewhere, set this path accordingly.

 Output Files